David Ireland (artist): Work

 In 1975, Ireland purchased a victorian house built in 1886 from Paul John Greub, an accordion maker, for $50,000.
 The house is located at 500 Capp Street (20th Street and Capp Street) in the Mission District of San Francisco.

 In 1979, Ireland purchased another house at 65 Capp Street, which he transformed thoroughly.
 The house was purchased by art collector by Ann Hatch in 1982 and later used as an artist residency named Capp Street Project.

 In 1987, Ireland won the Adaline Kent award from San Francisco Art Institute (SFAI).

 "The safe gets away for the second time", part of 500 Capp St.

 Ireland is most well known for creating site-specific installation art pieces; most notably, his former residence at 500 Capp Street in San Francisco, where his work is also shown at Gallery Paule Anglim.
 Moving between two and three dimensions within the same sculptures, Ireland explores concepts of scale and vision.
 Known for his wide range of materials, works are made from paint cans, phone books, metal, cement, wood and, even the skull of a water buffalo.

 In 1999, Ireland collaborated with sound artist GX Jupitter-Larsen remixing and re-recording tapes from the audio archives of 500 Capp Street.
 The outcome was released as a CD on Vinyl Communications.

 To accompany Ireland's first solo exhibition in London, Ridinghouse published David Ireland: Sculptures, Paintings, Drawings.
 This catalogue features a selection of Ireland's works from over four decades.
 An introduction to the work of this artist, this publication also includes an essay by Kenneth Baker, art critic of the San Francisco Chronicle.

-One of his most prominent works Angel-Go-Round (1996) is in the permanent collection of di Rosa, Napa.
+One of his most prominent works Angel-Go-Round (1996), features a rotating angel above garden sculptures.
+The work was initially installed at the Yerba Buena Center for the Arts in 1996 by Chief Preparator Mark Sabatino, and later acquired by the di Rosa Center for Contemporary Artis in the permanent collection of di Rosa, Napa.

 In early 2016, the San Francisco Art Institute organized an exhibition of Ireland's work, in conjunction with the public opening of 500 Capp Street, now known as The David Ireland House.